San Lorenzo Community

 San Lorenzo School District

 The district was established on November 8, 1859 and is one of the oldest continuously operating school systems in the State of California.
 From a humble beginning in 1850 with only six students and a tiny portable schoolhouse, the District reached its peak size in 1970 with 18,000 students enrolled in 28 schools.
-The current Superintendent of the district is Dr. Fred Brill who has served the community since 2014.
+Superintendent Fr.
+Fred Brill recently retired after serving five years in San Lorenzo.
+The district is currently holding a search process for the next superintendent.
 The district collaborates with multiple city and county government departments to access and organize services for students and families.
 The school district partners with many local initiatives to create multiple opportunities for students and families.
 These partnerships include Alameda County Supervisors and Alameda County Office of Education to provide services to community members ages 11-24 at the REACH Ashland Youth Center.

 Currently, San Lorenzo Unified School District consists of nine elementary schools, three middle schools, and four high school sites.
 The District Independent Contracted Education (DICE) program gives students the chance to receive several hours of instruction each week one on one with a highly qualified teacher, while taking on the obligation to complete an additional number of study hours at home.
 In 2004, the school district adopted wall to wall Small Learning Communities and offers eight different programs for all 3300 high school students.